anima-wg/brski-cloud/anima-brski-cloud.md

 ## Considerations for HTTP Redirect {#considerationsfor-http-redirect}

-When the default Cloud Registrar redirects a Pledge using HTTP 307 to an Owner Registrar, or another Cloud Registrar operated by a VAR, the Pledge MUST establish a Provisional TLS connection with the Registrar as specified in {{BRSKI}}.
+When the default Cloud Registrar redirects a Pledge using HTTP 307 to an Owner Registrar, or another Cloud Registrar operated by a VAR, the Pledge MUST have validated the TLS connection using an Implicit Trust Anchor.

-The Pledge will be unable to determine whether it has been redirected to another Cloud Registrar that is operated by a VAR, or if it has been redirected to an Owner Registrar at this stage.
-The determination needs to be made based upon whether or not the Pledge is able to validate the certificate for the new server.
+However, when connecting to the target Owner Registrar, a provisional TLS connection is required as explained in {{BRSKI, Section 5.1}}.

+There is a conflict between these requirements: one says to validate, and the other one says not to.
+This is resolved by having the Pledge attempt validation, and if it succeeds, then an HTTP 307 redirect will be accepted.
+If validation fails, then an HTTP 307 redirect MUST be rejected as an error.
-If the pledge can not validate, then the connection is considered a provisional connection.
+If that occurs, then the onboarding process SHOULD restart after a delay.
+This failure should be reported to the initial Cloud Registrar via the mechanism described in {{BRSKI, Section 5.7}}.

+Note that for use case two, in which redirection to an EST Server occurs, then there is no provisional TLS connection at all.
+The connection to the last Cloud Registrar is validated using the Implicit Trust Database, while the EST Server connection is validated by the certificate pinned by the Voucher artifact.

 ## Considerations for Voucher est-domain